Whole Systems Networking Fund: project announcement

-This project we will tackle key issues around how to build future energy systems that are not only responsive to the needs of local communities, but also integrate the experience of community members who are usually side-lined in the energy policymaking process.
+This project will tackle key issues around how to build future energy systems that are not only responsive to the needs of local communities, but also integrate the experience of community members who are usually side-lined in the energy policymaking process.

 Voices from poor communities, specifically women, are the least likely to be heard and often do not have an influence on energy policy.
 This project aims to turn this on its head: to be sustainable, future energy systems need to integrate evidence-based, community-sourced perspectives and experience at the levels of planning, development, policy and evaluation.